Raspberry Island Lighthouse - Apostle Islands National Lakeshore Park

-< < < There's about ninety steps down to the dock.
+< < < There's about ninety steps from the dock to the Lighthouse grounds.
 Before the tramway was installed the Light Keeper and/or his assistants had to carry tons of supplies (bags of coal for the boilers, food, equipment, etc. ) up these stairs from ships at the dock.

-See more links and a directory to SuperiorTrails Apostle Islands pages
+See more links and a directory to SuperiorTrails Apostle Islands visitor pages

 Take a scenic drive of

 farms and orchards in the Bayfield area.